majid-rafei/eClassBackEndNodeJs/README.md

     * Sub-task 4-6: Developing importCsvFiles endpoint: using this endpoint, user can import CSV files into database
 * Step 5: Developing user module
     * Sub-task 5-1: Creating endpoints for creating, listing, updating, and deleting users
+* Step 6: Authentication and authorization
-    * Sub-task 5-2: Developing user authentication
+    * Sub-task 6-1: Developing user authentication

 ## Step 1: Initialization
 In this step, all initializations to have the base server using Node.js and typescript will be done.